oilmcut-2020/JavaClass/Chapter-1 BasicsofJava/README.md

     /* The code below will print the words Hello World to the screen, and it is amazing */ System.out.println("Hello World");

+ ## Java Identifiers

+ All Java components require names.
+Names used for classes, variables, and methods are called identifiers.
+ In Java, there are several points to remember about identifiers.
+They are as follows −
+1) All identifiers should begin with a letter (A to Z or a to z), currency character ($) or an underscore (_).

+2) After the first character, identifiers can have any combination of characters.

+3) A key word cannot be used as an identifier.

+4) Most importantly, identifiers are case sensitive.

+5) Examples of legal identifiers: age, $salary, _value, __1_value.

+6) Examples of illegal identifiers: 123abc, -salary.

+ ## Java Modifiers

+Like other languages, it is possible to modify classes, methods, etc., by using modifiers.
+There are two categories of modifiers −

+1) Access Modifiers − default, public , protected, private

+2) Non-access Modifiers − final, abstract, strictfp